 There may be certain menu items that you find yourself using a lot for which there is no keyboard shortcut, or for which you find the keyboard shortcut overly convoluted.
 Fortunately, the ability to change or assign keyboard shortcuts to menu items is built right into macOS itself, although it's easy to miss.
 So, if you would like to change the key combinations assigned to commands in the Scrivener and Scapple menus, or if you want to add a keyboard shortcut to a command that doesn't have one, here's how:

-- Navigate to the Keyboard section of System Preferences.
-From there, click the Shortcuts tab.
+- Navigate to the Keyboard section of System Settings and click the

 - Click on the

 +button, and select "Scrivener" or "Scapple" from the Application dropdown menu in the dialogue box.

 - In the Menu Title text field, enter the exact name of the command you want to add.
-This should exactly match the name of the menu item in the software (capitalization matters).
+This should exactly match the name of the menu item in the software (capitalisation matters).
 For instance, if you wanted to add a keyboard shortcut to Scrivener's

 Edit ▸ Insert ▸ Image from File...menu item , you would type "Image from File..." in this text field (including the ellipses).
 If you wanted to change the keyboard shortcut for the

 Edit ▸ Paste and Match Stylemenu command, you would type "Paste and Match Style".